Family Medicine

 ![]() |

-Frank C Sciurba, MD, FCCP Professor of Medicine and Edication Director, Emphysema/COPD Research Center Co-PI IMPACCT Long COVID Care Program Division of Pulmonary and Critical Care Medicine University of Pittsburgh Faculty profile sciurbafc@upmc.edu |
+Frank C Sciurba, MD, FCCP Professor of Medicine and Edication Director, Emphysema/COPD Research Center Co-PI IMPACCT Long COVID Care Program Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine University of Pittsburgh Faculty profile sciurbafc@upmc.edu |

 ![]() |

-Karla K Yoney, MPAS, PA-C Senior Physician Assistant, UPMC Post-COVID-19 Recovery Clinic Coordinator, IMPACCT Long COVID Care Program Division of Pulmonary and Critical Care Medicine University of Pittsburgh Physician profile yoneyk3@upmc.edu |
+Karla K Yoney, MPAS, PA-C Senior Physician Assistant, UPMC Post-COVID-19 Recovery Clinic Clinic Coordinator, IMPACCT Long COVID Care Program Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine University of Pittsburgh Clinician profile yoneyk3@upmc.edu |

 COURSE SCHEDULE